Fighting climate change

 We report our greenhouse gas emissions to the California Air Resources Board and U.S. Environmental Protection Agency on a mandatory basis.
-Visit Greenhouse Gas Emission Inventory and Greenhouse Gas Reporting Program (GHGRP).
+Visit Greenhouse Gas Emission Inventory and Greenhouse Gas Reporting Program.

 Reducing our greenhouse gas emissions

 The electricity we provide ranks among the lowest rates of greenhouse gas emissions in the nation.
-Our most recent independently verified CO2 emissions rate of 435 pounds of CO2 per megawatt hour (MWh) is about one-third of the national utility average.
+In 2017, our independently verified CO2 emissions rate was 210 pounds of CO2 per megawatt hour (MWh), our lowest level on record.

 Beyond providing clean and renewable energy, we’re actively working to reduce our carbon footprint in a variety of other ways, such as:

 - Reducing methane and sulfur hexafluoride emissions in our operations.

 Advancing responsible solutions

 We were the first investor-owned utility to support California's enactment of Assembly Bill (AB) 32.
 This landmark law set a goal of reducing state greenhouse gas emissions to 1990 levels by the year 2020.
 PG&E supported AB 398, which extends California’s cap-and-trade program for reducing greenhouse gas emissions.
 We also supported AB 617, which addresses local air quality concerns in affected communities.